kyleko1234/myEasyLedger/rest_api/Documentation/Person/Contents/The Person Object.md

 List of IDs of organizations that this Person belongs to.
 When an organization that a person belongs to is deleted, it is automatically deleted from this list.
 This is used for convenience of PATCHing a person.

 - **organizations (`Array<Organization>`**<br/>
-List of organizations with name and ID that this person belongs to.
+List of organization objects with name and ID that this person belongs to.
 This field is used for GET requests only; PATCH requests need only send an array of IDs.

 - **roles (`Array<Role>`)** <br/>
 List of roles that this person holds, with ID and name of role.
 Currently there are two roles: ROLE_USER and ROLE_ADMIN.
 There are not yet any functional differences between the two roles.